 The enclosed air inside the handpan is responsible for some interesting effects.
 A positive sound effect is the Helmholtz resonance that the cavity produces.
 The hole on the bottom half, the "Gu", acts as a neck to the sound chamber which forces the air, when excited, to act like a spring in the sense that the air is oscillating in and out of the chamber at a certain frequency.
 In accordance with the formula to calculate the Helmholtz frequency (see image below), closing the Gu hole will lower the cavity frequency.
 By putting the instrument on your lap and change your leg width, the effective size of the neck is increased and the Gu hole can be partially closed.
 This lowers the Helmholtz resonance frequency.

 In a Soma Sound Sculpture the Helmholtz can be varied between roughly 60Hz and 85Hz.
 This sound can be heard in the background of every impact on the instrument.
 As the Helmholtz effect is not creating any harmonics (at multiples of the low Helmholtz frequency), it does not have a big resonating effect on the sound of the instrument (the resonance frequency is way lower than the lowest notes on a usual handpan).
 If a note was tuned low enough to resonate with the Helmholtz frequency, the note would have a very boomy sound which would most certainly disturb the overall sound of the instrument.
 The spectral peak of the Helmholtz resonance frequency, however, is quite broad, meaning that it does increase to a certain degree amplitudes of frequencies up to just about an octave above the resonance frequency.
-If the Helmholtz frequency is exactly one octave below the fundamental of the central tone-field, the "bass" sound increases a little.
-This has to do with the fact to two sine-waves constructively add and increase in amplitude when in an a harmonic relationship.
+If the Helmholtz frequency is exactly one octave below the fundamental of the central tone-field, the "bass" sound increases a little (possibly a psychoacoustical effect).

 The cavity also helps to prevent to some degree the anti-phase sound waves emanating from the back of the note to interfere destructively with those of the front of the note which can cause cancellations and negatively alters the sound radiation efficiency (especially at lower frequencies).
 A good explanation of this effect and its importance can be found here.

-The attached bottom shell also acts as a (passive) soundboard, thereby increasing the size of the sound radiating surface of the instrument.
-If, for example, a handpan is put on an inelastic surface, such as a stone floor, a noticeable damping (especially of the higher frequencies) effect can be perceived.
+The bottom shell also acts as a (passive) soundboard, thereby increasing the size of the sound radiating surface of the instrument.
+This is noticeable for the 2nd and 3rd modes of vibration which are much weaker radiators than the first mode of vibration as the anti-phase motion of the membrane in these modes radiates sound less efficiently (but, consequently, with longer decay times than the fundamental mode) .
+If a handpan is put on an inelastic surface, such as a stone floor, a noticeable damping effect (especially of the higher modes of vibration) can be perceived.

-Helmholtz resonance frequency calculation formula and shapes of the harmonics of a spherical cavity.
+Helmholtz resonance frequency calculation formula and modelled shapes of the harmonics of a spherical cavity.

 Temperature effects (especially exposure to direct sunlight) changes the thermal stress of the tone-fields.
 This has the same effect as increasing the compressive stress: the frequency of the note is lowered and the timbre changes (as the coupling parameters change with the change of the partial frequencies).
 This also affects the depth of modulations.
 Lower notes are more affected by thermal stress than higher notes.
 There is also a dampening effect on the sound when the temperature increases.